With so many ways to make money from home, earning money from your backyard could be the easiest one.

 In order to be a host with Sniffspot, all you have to do is make your listing, and then fill out the form on Sniffspot’s website.
 It’ll ask for some basic information on the Sniffspot, for a way to contact you, and it gives you the option to upload pictures of your Sniffspot right then.

 I actually had people booking before our parking and instruction signs showed up!
-People were booking briefly after I put the Sniffspot up; I didn’t even have a review yet.
+People were booking shortly after I put the Sniffspot up; I didn’t even have a review yet.

 What are the best features of being a Sniffspot host?